thosearetheguise/thosearetheguise.github.io/_posts/2019-07-14-htb-Friendzone.md

 Wow!
 Ok looks like a good option.
 Time to get to it.

-Heading back to pentestmonkey to grab the pyton reverse shell one liner and expand it out to be proper python code by removing all the semi colons and placing the code at the bottom of the script.
+Heading back to pentestmonkey to grab the python reverse shell one liner and expand it out to be proper python code by removing all the semi colons and placing the code at the bottom of the script.
 Because we are already in the os library we can also remove all the os. sections., we take over the `os.py` file with our shell:
 ```
 friend@FriendZone:~$ nano /usr/lib/python2.7/os.py
 ...
 Rest of os.py